Many people with type 2 diabetes also need medicine to help lower blood glucose.

 It can take time to find a medicine and dose that's right for you.
 Your GP or nurse will support you with this.
 Over time you may need a combination of medicines to help keep blood glucose at a healthy level.

-For some people tablets may not be enough to treat their type 2 diabetes and the best alternative may be to add insulin treatment.
-Nowadays insulin can be given easily using a tiny needle inside a pen-like gadget.
+For some people tablets may not be enough to treat their type 2 diabetes.
+The best alternative may be to add insulin treatment.
+Insulin can be given easily using a tiny needle inside a pen-like gadget.

 Your GP and nurse will support you if you need to use insulin treatment.